Yandex Cloud

 • Configuring Yandex Cloud DNS for cluster access from other cloud networks

-• Analyzing Yandex Object Storage logs in Yandex DataLens
+• Analyzing Yandex Object Storage logs using Yandex DataLens

 • Configuring Managed Service for ClickHouse® for Graphite

-• Saving a Yandex Data Streams data stream in Managed Service for ClickHouse®
+• Saving a data stream from Yandex Data Streams to Managed Service for ClickHouse®

 • Migrating a database from Google BigQuery